DashBouquet/dashbouquet.github.io/codingstyles.md

  * Pick up a task in BTS
  * Assign it to yourself if it's not
  * Put it to `In progress` state
- * Create a branch TASK-XXX, where TASK is a project name and XXX is an issue number in BTS
  * Create beautiful code
  * Check if tests are passing.
 Don't forget to create new ones
  * Check if you don't break anything